Takashiidobe/ddia-bookclub/ch2/questions.md

 -- YOUR ANSWER HERE --

 ## Assume your next project is to create a Social Network.
-What technology would you use, and why?
+How would you store the data, and why?

 -- YOUR ANSWER HERE --

 ## Mapreduce is the first example of a distributed batch processing paradigm.
-What are some of the thoughts you have on it.
+Give a short summary of it.
 How would you improve it?
 What does it do well?
 What are some things you dislike about it?

+-- YOUR ANSWER HERE --

+## It is said that NoSQL databases do not require a schema up front.
+Is this true?
+Conversely, is it possible to change the schemas of SQL databases after creation?
+If so, what are the caveats?

 -- YOUR ANSWER HERE --